 You can’t use 3 and 5 pin DMX jacks on fixtures as a split!

-Lights these days can take up more channels than ever before, and when you need more than 512 Channels you’ll want to start a new DMX universe.
+DMX lights these days can take up more channels than ever before, and when you need more than 512 Channels you’ll need to start a new DMX universe.

 When you have multiple universes your console will note these Universes as DMX 1, and DMX 2 (and 3, and 4…) and the address will show this as well in the patch section.
 Some consoles will use letters instead of universe numbers (i.e. A, B, C…)